 Read the Full Review of the PGS A40

-PGS or Pacific Gas Specialties, like MHP above, originates with the first residential gas grills and still builds grills in much the way they were in the early 1960s.
+PGS or Pacific Gas Specialties, like MHP or Broilmaster above, originates with the first residential gas grills and still builds grills in much the way they were in the early 1960s.
 Certainly, the design isn't modern, but it isn't about that.
 This heavy cast aluminum gas grill has a 40,000 BTU dual control stainless steel burner under a ceramic barrier under 434 square inches of stainless steel rod cooking grate.
 There are options available and like this class of gas grill, it can come on a number of mounting options.
 On the other hand, this is a basic grill that really grills.
 It also lasts.

 Saber Cast 670